stefanwille/crystal-redis/README.md

 ## Documentation

-To get started, see https://github.com/stefanwille/crystal-redis/blob/master/examples/basic.cr.
+To get started,

+* see this basic example: https://github.com/stefanwille/crystal-redis/blob/master/examples/basic.cr
-More examples are in https://github.com/stefanwille/crystal-redis/blob/master/examples/
+* look at more examples: in https://github.com/stefanwille/crystal-redis/blob/master/examples/

 More details about the available commands are in http://redis.io/commands and spec/redis.cr.